Mike-Honey/co2-levels/README.md

 On most pages, a detailed table at the bottom lists the individual CO2 readings within the scope of the current slicer settings.
 The table can be resorted by clicking any column header, and the **Focus mode** button (which appears at the top-right corner of the table on hover) will expand the table to fill the browser window.

-The page: **Scatter** presents a scatter chart showing a dot for every CO2 level measurement.
+The page: **Scatter Chart** presents a scatter chart showing a dot for every CO2 level measurement.
 When there are over 10,000 readings, an automatic sampling algorithm kicks in.
 It aims to mostly hide the points that overlap with others.
 The X-Axis is the time of day, expressed in decimal fractions of hours.
 The actual hour and minute shown is available in the tooltip for any point.
 The Y Axis is the CO2 level.
 A **CO2 Yellow Range** slicer at the right controls which levels of CO2 are coloured Red-Yellow-Green.

 The page: **Violin Plot** presents a [Violin Plot](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381947?tab=Overview) visual that elegantly aggregates data to show the shape of the data readings, combined with a box plot to show the median, mean and Inter-Quartile Range showing a dot for every CO2 level measurement.
 When there are over 30,000 readings, an automatic sampling algorithm kicks in using the Epanechnikov Kernel.
 The X-Axis is variable, driven by the **Legend Field** slicer selection.
 The Y Axis is the CO2 level.